Manage Storage Volumes

 LVM itself comes with its toolkit on Unix-like operating systems used to increase the size of a logical volume.
 We can pass the following arguments:

-• -l: the flag specifies the size that should be given to the logical volume in extent.
-We can use the +100%FREE parameter to tell the extension tool to use all the free Physical Extents in the volume group.
+parameter to tell the extension tool to use all the free Physical Extents in the volume group.
 It will then effectively extend the logical volume to use the remaining free space in the volume group.
-Use a lower amount to expand a volume group by a lower percentage.
+Use a lower amount to expand a volume group by a lower percentage.-L

-• path: the parameter defines the logical volume you want to extend on the volume group.
-Update the <logical-volume-path> with the LV Path property from the previous lvdisplay command.
+: the parameter defines the logical volume you want to extend on the volume group.
+Update the<logical-volume-path>

 If you did not extend the storage to the physically available space during installation but want to configure it now, you can use the following command.
 The expansion can be done for the main storage device and the newly added logical volume of the secondary storage disk.